jamaalkw-projects/OSU-CSE3901-Final-Project-Archive/README.md

 # Project-6-Rupees-to-Rubies

 ## Execution Instructions
+To use our web application, simple go to the repository in the terminal, run `bundle install` to install any necessary gems from the Gemfile, run `bundle update` in order to update if necessary, then run `rails server`, after which open up a browser of your choice and go to the url "http://127.0.0.1:3000/".
 ## Description
 QuizGem is a web application that will allow users to create their own tests for certain subjects and study them--alone or with others.
-Users will be able to create and share quizzes and go through them in a single-player studying mode, and a multi-player timed competition mode.
+Users will be able to create accounts, create quizzes and play through them in a single-player studying mode.
+They are able to track their score for a quiz and can open up rooms for live sessions to play with others.
+Users can also play through other users' quizzes by searching for them and playing through them.
 ## Managers
 - Jamaal Wairegi: Testing Manager
 - Nicholas Colacarro: Documentation Manager